 financial member means a member of the League who has paid and continues to pay annually the subscription required by the League to be paid by its members, and includes a member who has not paid such subscription except where such subscription remains unpaid at the expiration of a period of three months after having become due;

-the League means The Returned Sailors’ Soldiers’ and Airmen’s Imperial League of Australia, W.A.
-Branch, Incorporated;
+the League means The Returned and Services League of Australia WA Branch Incorporated;

 returned serviceman’s badge means a badge of the kind issued by the League for the purpose of indicating that the wearer is a member of the League.

+[Section 2 amended: No. 47 of 2011 s.
+17.]

 3. Unauthorized use or possession of badges

 (1) A person who is not a financial member of the League shall not wear, or, without lawful excuse, have in his possession any returned serviceman’s badge.